flowr-analysis/flowr/wiki/Linting and Testing.md

 We explain the most important workflows in the following:

 - [run.yaml](../.github/workflows/run.yaml) is a [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) that we use *whenever* we want to run a *flowR* npm script in the pipeline (furthermore, this hides necessary extra steps for coverage, documentation, and benchmarks).
 - [qa.yaml](../.github/workflows/qa.yaml) is the main workflow which will run different steps depending on several factors.
-It is repsonsible for:
+It is responsible for:
   - running the [functionality](#functionality-tests) and [performance tests](#performance-tests)
     - uploading the results to the [benchmark page](https://code-inspect.github.io/flowr/wiki/stats/benchmark) for releases
     - running the [functionality tests](#functionality-tests) on different operating systems (Windows, macOS, Linux) and with different versions of R